annaparlak/annaparlak.github.io/research.md

 * veering triangulations
 * mapping class groups

-#### The list of my papers and preprints is available under the `Papers' tab in the top menu bar.
+The list of my papers and preprints is available under the **Papers** tab in the top menu bar.

 ## Research description